 The appointment of Küttner as the pilot plant engineering contractor is the next step in the development of the plant at the Dock3 facility, in Saxony Germany, and to progress the Company’s ground-breaking technology to produce alumina coated battery anode materials.

-Altech has launched and registered the product name Silumina AnodesTM for its alumina coated composite silicon/graphite lithium-ion battery anode material.
+Altech has launched and registered the product name Silumina AnodesTTM for its alumina coated silicon lithium-ion battery anode material.

 BATTERY MATERIALS COATING PLANT PROJECT RECEIVES GREEN STATUS